apollo

 How to manage the interaction:

-There may be possible interaction between Thiokem-D Injection and bromfenac but you can take it if prescribed by a doctor.
-Consult your doctor if you experience any unusual bleeding or bruising or have other signs and symptoms of bleeding such as dizziness; lightheadedness; red or black, tarry stools; coughing up or vomiting fresh or dried blood that looks like coffee grounds; severe headache; and weakness.
-Do not stop using any medications without first talking to your doctor.
+There may be a possible interaction between Thiokem-D Injection and Ibrutinib, but they can be taken together if a doctor has prescribed them.
+However, consult a doctor immediately if you experience any unusual bleeding, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, or severe headaches.
+Do not discontinue any medications without consulting a doctor.

 How does the drug interact with Thiokem-D Injection: